How to Install Rust on Debian 12/11/10

 Hello World, this is a test provided by LinuxCapable.com

-If you see the above output, it means your Rust installation is working correctly, and you can start developing Rust applications on your system.
+If you see the above output, your Rust installation is working correctly, and you can start developing Rust applications on your system.

 This section will cover some useful commands and tips for managing your Rust installation, including updating and uninstalling Rust.